LukasStonie/BGD2/UE/Ue_7/exercise_07.md

 ### Docker Image
 To use MongoDB, we use a docker image which can be installed by the command `docker pull mongo:8`.
 We run the image by executing `docker run --name mongo mongo:8` and we connect to the running image (in a new terminal) by excuting `docker exec -it mongo /bin/bash`.

 Once we are in the shell of the docker container we use `mongosh` to start the MongoDB shell.
+With `use universiy` we change to a new database.

 ### Solutions

 #### Task 1

 Insert the data:
 ```
 db.student.insertOne(